 13 September 1658: the siege of Várad has begun; its hero was a Scot officer, Andrew aka András Gaudi / Gawdy.

-Gaudi was an artillery officer of Scottish origin.
+Gaudi was an artillery officer of Scottish descent.
 According to the sources his name was Andrew Gawdy and he was born in 1612 or 1613.
 We do not know exactly when he appeared in the service of Prince Rákóczi, but he was among his soldiers already at the beginning of 1637, because he was the envoy of Rákóczi who sent him to Poland.
 He also participated in the forging of the alliance between the Transylvanian prince and the Protestant powers.

-He had fought successfully in the campaign of Prince Rákóczi György I of Transylvania in 1644-45 against King Habsburg Ferdinand III, as one of the leaders of Rákóczi’s army.
-(Please, note that I use the Oriental name order for Hungarians where family names come first.)
+He had fought successfully in the 1644-45 campaign of Prince Rákóczi György I of Transylvania against King Ferdinand III of Habsburg, as one of the leaders of Rákóczi’s army.
+(Please note that I am using the Oriental name order for Hungarians, where surnames come first).
 We know that he and Kemény János besieged the castle of Szatmár in February 1644.
-Gaudi was in charge of 250 German musket men.
-He took also part in the taking of Lőcse (Levoca), then he went to serve the Swedish in 1646.
+Gaudi was in charge of 250 German musketmen.
+He also took part in the capture of Lőcse (Levoca), and then he went to serve the Swedes in 1646.
 He fought as a lieutenant colonel on the various battlefields of the Thirty Years’ War.

 Gaudi became rich enough to buy estates in East Prussia in the first half of the 1650s, then he returned to Transylvania in 1654.
-He served in the unlucky Polish campaign of Prince Rákóczi György II as well and we know that he was also in charge of the Hungarian infantry and artillery as a Vice-Captain.
-Then, he was appointed as the captain of Brzezany Castle.
+He also served in the ill-fated Polish campaign of Prince Rákóczi György II, and we know that he was also in charge of the Hungarian infantry and artillery as a vice-captain.
+Then he was appointed captain of the Brzezany castle.